irieger/cpp-playground/ocio-conan-dynamic-linking/README.md

 # Sample project to demonstrate OCIO linking problems when building shared

 Building OCIO and all its dependencies as shared libraries creates linker problems when the OCIO tools are build.

+Uses a folder based conan repository instead of the official conan-center-index, as there the recipe is currently preventing a shared build.

 Here is an excerpt of the compiler errors:

 ```
 ...